 In addition to providing an overall summary of the NCC projects for purposes of Coastal Act review, the PWP also provides authorization for future development and guidance for future coastal development permitting of other development within the NCC Project Overlay area and informs how the Coastal Commission may resolve any conflicts between Coastal Act policies.
 The PWP incorporates projects (including highway projects, rail projects other than those subject to the federal consistency review process only, and community and resource enhancement projects) that are both subject to coastal development permit and/or local coastal program requirements and that are located outside the areas of the Commission's retained jurisdiction.
-Following Coastal Commission approval of the PWP, project-specific Notice of Impending Developments (NOIDs) provide the mechanism by which the project proponent will bring forward specific projects for Coastal Commission's original jurisdiction and rail projects subject to the federal consistency review process only).
+Following Coastal Commission approval of the PWP, project-specific Notice of Impending Developments (NOIDs) provide the mechanism by which the project proponent will bring forward specific projects for Coastal Commission review (except for those projects occurring within areas of the Coastal Commission's original jurisdiction and rail projects subject to the federal consistency review process only).
 The approved PWP provides the standard of review for those specific NCC Project NOIDs, as applicable.